tongjingqi/Game-RL/README.md

 ## 🎮 All Code for Generating GameQA samples

-In this repository, we provide the code used to generate samples for each game in GameQA.
+In this repository, we also provide the code used to generate samples for each game in GameQA - see the [src/](./src) directory.
 There are 30 directories in total - one for each game.

 Apart form the code, each game directory contains:

 1. A README file describing the game tasks and code execution instructions
 2. A subdirectory with example samples

-Feel free to use the code directly to generate more samples, or adapt it to produce more types of training data for your specific requirements.
+> 😎 Feel free to use the code directly to generate more samples, or adapt it to produce more types of training data for your specific requirements.
+>

 |                   |           3D Spatial Perception and Understanding            |               Pattern Recognition and Matching               |                     Multi-step Reasoning                     |                      Strategic Planning                      |
 | :---------------- | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |